dahliaOS/website/.github/README.md

 ## Local testing

-To localy test the website:
+To locally test the website:

 Step 1, Seed the database:
 `Set environment variable "APP_MODE" to "SEED" and run "yarn devstart".
 After a successful seed, close the server, and remove "APP_MODE" from .env.`